3 Offbeat Destinations in Sikkim—Ravangla, Zuluk, and Gnathang

 If the lesser known roads beckon you or the thrill of unknowns fascinate you, head out to Sikkim that has many offbeat vacation destinations.

 These locations are ideal for spending a few days amidst lakes and mountains far away from the fast-paced city life and reviving the soul.

-Sikkim is an Indian state in northeastern region India.
+Sikkim is a northeastern state in India blessed with abundance of nature.
 Bordering with Tibet in the north and northeast, Bhutan in the east, Nepal in the west, and the state of West Bengal in the south, it is also close to India's Siliguri Corridor near Bangladesh.
-Sikkim also plays host to Kangchenjunga, the third highest peak on Earth, and the highest peak in India.

 Places to Visit in Ravangla